lellesch/wordpress-plugin-boilerplate/README.md

 # WordPress Boilerplate Plugin PSR-4

-WordPress React Boilerplate is a boilerplate plugin for WordPress that enables a modern React integration and provides a clear structure for the separation of admin and frontend functions.
+WordPress Boilerplate is a boilerplate plugin for WordPress that provides a clear structure for the separation of admin and frontend functions, with support for modern PSR-4 autoloading and best practices in plugin development.
 ## Features

 - Separation of admin and frontend areas
 - React integration for admin and frontend components
 - psr 4 autoloading
 - Hook registration for admin and frontend
-- Shortcodes for the frontend areaet.

 ## Using the setup script: